elliotloftus/AnagramsAPI/README.md

 # Anagrams

 This Project has multiple APIs that allow you to interact with anagrams.
-See the project live in action here https://gentle-coast-45220.herokuapp.com/
+See the project live in action with a user frontend here https://gentle-coast-45220.herokuapp.com/

 # Running and Testing locally